Go creates static binaries by default unless you use cgo to call C code, in

 really) to make the above a bit easier.
 For non-cgo projects the defaults

 settings should work without problems.
 This is what I use to build GoatCounter

 matrix=" linux amd64 linux arm CC=armv7l-linux-musleabihf-gcc linux arm64 CC=aarch64-linux-musl-gcc " build_flags="-trimpath -ldflags='-extldflags=-static -w -s -X main.version=$tag' -tags osusergo,netgo,sqlite_omit_load_extension ./cmd/goatcounter" export CGO_ENABLED=1

 I’m not really aware of a good tool to make cross-compiling to different systems easier; the closest I know of is xgo, which installs the required build environment in a container.
 It’s not bad (although it is a bit messy), but it only supports Linux, macOS, and Windows.
 This covers most use cases but ideally I’d like a generic solution to cover all platforms.
 I may work on this in the future, time and enthusiasm permitting 😅

 It’s a common source of confusion when a hashbang (

 #!/bin/prog) is set to a program that doesn’t exist at that location. ↩

-Figuring them out just from the package index is a bit too much work/hassle, and also untested so it may errors or silly typos. ↩
+Figuring them out just from the package index is a bit too much work/hassle, and also untested so it may contain errors or silly typos. ↩